 Drawing an image related to the question/keywords can help memorise it better.
 The human brain is excellent at remembering images and tends to associate with them in a broader manner than simple text.

 If used wisely, colours can be a great add-on to revision cards.
-You can vary the colour and your pen-ink in order to create combinations that stand out to your child.
+You can vary the colour and your pen-ink in order to create combinations that stand out.
 Studies show that most people remember things written in red better than things written in blue.
 Bright colours like orange and yellow can be used to highlight important phrases.

 Now, they don’t work for everyone, but mnemonics can prove to be an excellent learning tool for some.
 They help condense a lot of information into simple phonetic words, abbreviations, limericks, etc., that are much easier to remember.

-Using flashcards is not about bombarding your child with information.
+Using flashcards is not about bombarding your brain with information.
 There is a method to the madness.
-Using certain techniques can help your child streamline their revision process by using flashcards in an efficient, time-effective manner.
-Here are a few tips to help them use revision cards:
+Using certain techniques can help you streamline your revision process by using flashcards in an efficient, time-effective manner.
+Here are a few tips to help you use revision cards: